prabinbasnet09/pmac-beta/README.md

 ## Credentials to access Web Application

+    Access the application by visiting `https://pmac-beta.vercel.app/` in your web browser.

 The following credentials can be used to view and interact with the UI designed for each user besides Admin:

 - **Chair Committee**: